LACMIP/emu/docs/_documentation/typecollection.md

 4. [PBDB](https://paleobiodb.org/#/)

+If you cannot readily find the publication you're looking for, send the collections staff a request via Google Chat.

 ### Add PDFs to Google Drive

 If you download a type publication, please add it to the LACMIP digital reprint library:
- - *Google Drive > LACMIP Shared Drive > IMLS > [Type Publications](https://drive.google.com/drive/folders/1Ej6RF7llwTXr4qvrzZv9XuWY222T1Ahy?usp=sharing)
+ - *Google Drive > LACMIP Shared Drive > IMLS > [Type Publications](https://drive.google.com/drive/folders/1Ej6RF7llwTXr4qvrzZv9XuWY222T1Ahy?usp=sharing)*

-If you do not have access to the linked Google Drive directory, please request it.
+If you don't have access to the linked Google Drive directory, please request it.
 {: .notice--warning}

 ### Format PDF filenames